The world is changing…

 What Is The Knowledge Economy?

 To understand it, think about your own life.
 You spend, invest, budget and consume all sorts of resources.
-This is your own economy, but if you scale it up to a national, or even international size, it’s still the same principal.
+This is your own economy, but if you scale it up to a national or even international size, it’s still the same principle.
 It’s simply how you (or a government, or the world) use available resources.

 People traditionally think of economics in financial terms.
 But increasingly people are talking about a new type of economy: the economy of brainpower.

 Again, think of your own life.
 You have one brain and it can only do so much work.
 How you choose to spend and invest your brainpower – that’s your own knowledge economy.
 You can scale this up to a national or even an international size.